Wildlife information and advice

 Q: What should I do if I have found injured wildlife?

 A: We are not an animal welfare charity and do not have the facilities or expertise to deal with wildlife rescues.
 Please contact the RSPCA or a local wildlife rescue centre and they will be able to give the best advice.
 If you find injured wildlife or livestock on one of our reserves, please contact us on 01489 774400.
+If you find an injured hedgehog, please contact the British Hedgehog Preservation Society.

 Unless the bird is in immediate danger, please leave it where it is.
 In spring and summer, birds are beginning to leave the nest and fledglings can often be seen on the ground, seemingly alone.
 This is not often the case, and the parents will usually be close by searching for food and keeping a close eye on their chick.
 If the bird is in a busy road or footpath, or is in danger of being attacked by predators, the bird can be moved a minimal distance, but must still be in hearing range of the parents who will be nearby.